ben-gibson/GitLink/README.md

       View → Open in (your selected host) or
       Select in... → Browser (GitLink)

-To copy the link to you clipboard:

-    View → Copy (your selected host) link to clipboard
+Shortcuts are also available on the annotation gutter and VCS log window.

-The current branch is used unless it does not exist on the remote in which case it defaults to your preferred branch as defined in the plugin settings.
+When viewing a file, the URL generated references the current commit unless that commit does not exist on the remote repository in which case it references the current branch instead.
+If the current branch also does not exist on the remote repository the default branch defined in the plugin configuration is used instead.

 Change log
 -------------------------------------------------------------------------------